-U.S. National Parks have become the playground for boomers seeking active travel experiences.
-And, a national park visit is budget friendly, unless you stay at one of the historic lodges.
-Nature watching, photography, hiking, cycling, kayaking, winter activities—the recreational opportunities are endless.
-Alan and I hope that these National Park adventures will inspire your next trip to a National Park.
+U.S. National Parks have become veritable playgrounds for boomers seeking active travel experiences.
+Thankfully, national park travel is relatively easy for any type of travelers.
+Nature watching, photography, hiking, cycling, kayaking, winter activities — the recreational opportunities are endless.
+Alan and I hope that these National Park adventures will inspire your next trip to one of our many national parks.

 Glacier National Park